myty/deno-drizzle-demo/README.md

 1. Open the project from devcontainer capable IDE such as VSCode.
 2. Run `deno task migrate` to run the migrations.
 This will create the database and tables needed for the demo.
+3. Run `deno task seed` to seed the database.
-3. Run `deno task serve` to start the server.
+4. Run `deno task serve` to start the server.

 ### Without Devcontainers